 Contractors: The projects will require contractors for various purposes and thereby enter into various different agreements with parties as contractors for construction works vide construction agreements ensuring timely completion and liabilities in terms of liquidated damages for delay.
 Construction contractors enter into design and perform operations and maintenance (P&M) vide P&M agreement between SPV and operators and engineering, procurement and construction (EPC) contracts for designated works.

 The SPV along with other parties needs legal and financial advisors for reconciliation of interest of parties and negotiations with several parties by keeping in mind the main objective of the SPV while taking up the project whether it is simply financial investment to earn profit or to work in line with corporate strategic plans of business development and associations.
-The stages in the project financing and risk factors in projects financing from the standpoint of different parties needs elaborate assessment and will be addressed in subsequent publication.
+The stages in the project financing and risk factors in projects financing from the standpoint of different parties need elaborate assessment and will be addressed in the subsequent publication.